ngs-docs/angus/jetstream/boot.md

 ## Fill in the username and password and click "Sign in"

-Fill in the username, which is 'tx160085' for the UCSC workshop, and then enter the password (which we will tell you in class).
+Fill in the username, which is 'tx160085' for the ANGUS workshop, and then enter the password (which we will tell you in class).

 [![foo](images/login-3.thumb.png)(../_images/login-3.png)